Best Dividend For 2017

 Next thought: what if the devil himself visits me & says: "I can give you a Cubs World Series victory, but then Trump becomes President."

-Twitter (NYSE:TWTR) will take on a new political significance with President Elect Trump's intention to keep up active use of@realDonaldTrump.
+Twitter (NYSE:TWTR) will take on a new political significance with President Elect Trump's intention to keep up active use of @realDonaldTrump.
 Will this help revive Twitter's business prospects?
 Probably not enough.
-If you are interested in event driven value opportunities as well as other observations on the passing scene, please follow me here.
+If you are interested in event-driven value opportunities as well as other observations on the passing scene, please follow me here.

 Top Picks For 2017